ome/omero-guide-figure/docs/omero_figure_scripting.rst

 #.
 The labels should be added.
 Note that you can undo and redo these changes in the UI as normal.

 #.
-Try out other JavaScript examples in the :download:`scripts <../scripts/>` folder.
+Try out other JavaScript examples in the `scripts <https://github.com/ome/omero-guide-figure/tree/master/scripts>`_ folder.

 .. |script_icon| image:: images/scripts_icon.png